jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >     -   A friend told her that concrete is visualized dashed
 >     -   Puts sketches on the wall: Others will see it and talk with me.
 >     -   […]
->-   making decisions with others
+>-   Making decisions with others
 >     -   Which design do we take?
 Talks with fellow designer
 >     -   feedback-rounds with other designers
 >